 This review offers a thorough examination of the genetic basis of androgenetic alopecia (AGA) and its implications for personalized treatment strategies.
 AGA, the leading cause of hair loss worldwide, predominantly results from the effects of the hormone dihydrotestosterone (DHT).
 Recent advancements in genomics have pinpointed critical single-nucleotide polymorphisms (SNPs) linked to AGA, particularly within genes related to androgen metabolism, prostaglandin signaling, and vasodilation.
+The review consolidates contemporary research on these genetic markers, exploring their potential in guiding the development of tailored therapeutic approaches that could revolutionize AGA management.

 Androgenetic alopecia (AGA) and alopecia areata (AA) are common forms of non-cicatricial alopecia with limited treatment options, impacting patient quality of life.
 Pharmacogenetic testing offers personalized treatment guidance by assessing genetic variations.
 This study evaluates and compares specific SNPs and genes related to AGA and AA in Romanian and Brazilian populations.
 Results highlight significant genetic differences and potential treatment implications, underscoring the importance of genetic analysis in optimizing therapeutic outcomes for alopecia patients.